 Centerpiece For Creative Tablescape

-I love to collect vases, pitchers, bread boards, etc. all to be used on a tablescape centerpiece.
+I love to collect vases, pitchers, breadboards, etc., all to be used on a tablescape centerpiece.
 Instead of one large floral centerpiece, I like to mix in pieces to create a centerpiece vignette.

 You can also break the centerpiece into smaller pieces along the center of the table to allow everyone to enjoy the arrangement.

 NOTE: Do consider the size of your centerpiece.
-You want to be sure all guest can see each other and have a conversation without being distracted by the centerpiece.
+You want to be sure all guests can see each other and have a conversation without being distracted by the centerpiece.
 You can also place the centerpiece at the end of the table while food is being served if necessary.

 Examples

-For this Spring table, the over sized ironstone vase is perfect for holding faux peach stems.
+For this Spring table, the oversized ironstone vase is perfect for holding faux peach stems.

-The vase sits on a bread board and a wood slice as a riser.
+The vase sits on a breadboard, and a wood slice as a riser.

 The centerpiece is complete with the addition of a live angel vine and a milk glass bowl filled with porcelain fruit.